 While visiting his hometown during Christmas, a man comes face-to-face with his old high school crush whom he was best friends with -- a woman whose rejection of him turned him into a ferocious womanizer.

 Dave is a married man with three kids and a loving wife, and Mitch is a single man who is at the prime of his sexual life.
 One fateful night while Mitch and Dave are peeing in a fountain, lightning strikes and they switch bodies.

 Henry Roth is a man afraid of commitment up until he meets the beautiful Lucy.
 They hit it off and Henry think he's finally found the girl of his dreams, until he discovers she has short-term memory loss and forgets him the very next day.

 Chris Brander has always been friends with Jamie Palamino, but now decides it is time to take his relationship to the next step.
-The problem is, is that Jamie still wants to be 'Just Friends'.
-When he runs away and moves to L.A., he becomes a attractive music manager, who everyone wants.
+The problem is that Jamie still wants to be 'Just Friends'.
+When he runs away and moves to L.A., he becomes an attractive music manager, whom everyone wants.
 When his jet catches fire and is forced to land, when flying to Paris with his newest singing sensation, Samantha James, he ends up back home.
 To his surprise, he encounters Jamie again, and sets out to be more than 'Just Friends' this time.
 Written by

 72 of 95 people found this review helpful.

 Was this review helpful to you?